HollyMccoy/CSE_project/README.md

 The collect_quiet_room.py program is a script that will collect quiet audio of your specific environment so that the model classifies your room as quiet when no sounds are being made.

-Current sound accuracy of 2D convolutional model:
+Current accuracy by class of 2D convolutional model:

 ![Screen Shot 2021-04-21 at 5 31 05 PM](https://user-images.githubusercontent.com/57106938/115623596-64e73e00-a2c7-11eb-860c-f99ac6913e6c.png)

+Overall accuracy: 86%

 The lambda code to set up both databases (classification and correlation) can be found in the awsLambda folder.